 All of this is not to say that every horror film is some deeply symbolic film designed to explore social problems, or that every horror film or any film for that matter must have a “message” in order to be valid or important.
 I’m just as big a fan of the mindless slasher as the next horror fan.
 I have a Friday the 13th tattoo, for chrissakes.
 However, even the “lowly” slasher is frequently staged as a hyper-violent morality play, imploring its intended teen audiences not to make the same sex, drugs, and rock’n’roll style mistakes the unlucky protagonists have.
 There is value and commentary in many stories no matter if they intend to be viewed as popcorn fodder or high art.

 Horror films, like all films, are the work of storytellers.
 Sure, there’re a million low-rent exploitation films out there that aren’t necessarily trying to say anything, but that’s alright and I love them anyway.
-There are, however, just as horror many films intended to drag us kicking and screaming into a confrontation in a dark room with our deepest, darkest fears as a society.
+There are, however, just as many genre films intended to drag us kicking and screaming into a confrontation in a dark room with our deepest, darkest fears as a society.
 Why wouldn’t they?
 If you’re making a film intended to scare someone, why wouldn’t you try to tap into a universal fear such as racism, sexism, economic collapse, poverty or disease?
 These are resonant fears, fears that are shared across a broad swath of the population and if your goal is to terrify that populace, you would do well to mine them for all they’re worth.
 Horror is not any “stupider” or more “shallow” than any other genre.
 Some stories are dark.
 Some are bloody.
 Some stories have to be.

 Above all horror is an art form.
-Art is not any one thing.
+Art is not, nor should it be, any one thing.
 Reducing it solely to blood and breasts is insulting and at the end of the day says more about you than horror itself.
 Blood and breasts are fine, but that’s not all horror is, has been, or will be.
 While I’m glad we are celebrating Get Out, after all, it is an incredible film in its own right, it is also part of a genre built around using horrifying imagery to confront horrifying ideas.
 I’m glad to see this style of filmmaking getting some attention but it is a disservice to the history of horror to pretend it isn’t part of a longer history of the same.